Skinner (film)

 Skinner is a 1993 independent splatter / slasher film directed by Ivan Nagy and starring Ted Raimi, Traci Lords, Ricki Lake and Richard Schiff.

 Synopsis

-Dennis Skinner is a likeable, decent-looking lad who, driven by a disturbing childhood, moonlights as a skid row slasher-style serial killer preying on sex workers, in-between those co-workers of his who despise him as he does in return.
-He "punishes" those he finds offensive, by flaying his victims alive.
+Dennis Skinner is a handsome, likeable young man who is secretly a skid row slasher-style serial killer preying on sex workers.
+To avoid detection he moves from town to town, eventually ending up in his current location, where he rents a room from Kerry Tate, a married woman whose trucker husband Geoff is frequently out of town.
+Skinner immediately starts looking for new victims and also takes a job as a janitor.
 On his trail is Heidi (Traci Lords), a junkie prostitute who survived one of his brutal attacks and now desires revenge.